 Why we chose the Alienware x15:

-Even though it’s very thin and light for a more traditionally styled gaming laptop, it maintains power-packed components inside.
-You can choose between 11th-gen Intel Core i7-11800H and Core i9-11900H CPUs, and Nvidia GeForce RTX 3060 or RTX 3070 GPUs.
-RAM runs up to 32GB and 1TB of SSD storage is available.
+Even though it's very thin and light for a more traditionally styled gaming laptop, it maintains power-packed components inside.
+You can choose between 11th-gen Intel Core i7-11800H and Core i9-11900H CPUs and Nvidia GeForce RTX 3060 or RTX 3070 GPUs.
+RAM runs up to 32GB, and 1TB of solid-state drive storage is available.
 The Alienware X15 is powerful enough for running modern titles at the highest graphics settings.

 Why you should buy this: It's the best 16-inch gaming laptop.

 Who's it for: Anyone who wants a slightly larger gaming laptop without breaking their back.

 Why we chose the Acer Predator Triton 500 SE:

 The Acer Predator Triton 500 SE isn't the thinnest or lightest laptop on this list, coming in at 0.78 inches thick and weighing 5.4 pounds.
 But it's a 16-inch laptop, offering a little bit more size than either of the 15-inch laptops on our list, but not quite matching the girth of the MSI GS76 Stealth that sports a 17-inch display.
 Its design is mostly conservative, with only some aggressive venting and per-key RGB keyboard backlighting giving it away as a gaming machine.

 Like most of the gaming laptops here, Intel's 11th-gen Core i7-11800H and Core i9-11900H and Nvidia's GeForce RTX 3070 and RTX 3080 GPU power the gaming experience.
 Even the base configuration of a Core i7 and RTX 3070 will run today's games at 1440p and maximum graphics, aided by up to 32GB of RAM and a 1TB SSD.